gangstead/yarn-unraveled/exercises/4_shrinklock/README.md

 # Shrinkwrap vs Lock

-NPM has Shrinkwrap files while Yarn has lock files.
+NPM has always had Shrinkwrap files to lock in dependencies while Yarn has lock files.

-** TODO: everything**
+- First run `npm install` to get all the dependencies

-- Show how you have to generate a shrinkwrap file explicitly
+- Then run `npm shrinkwrap`
-- Show how a lock file gets generated automatically
+- Then run `yarn install`
-- Show how a lock file prevents you from getting patch fixes automatically
+- Compare `npm-shrinkwrap.json` to `yarn.lock`